Thewbi/neorv32/README.md

 Entry 11 of the device base list is used by the CFS.

 neorv32_bus_io_switch is a generic entity.
-This means, during it's initialization, values need to be supplied for it's generic parameters.
+This means, during it's initialization, concrete values need to be supplied for each of it's generic parameters.
 These concrete values contain the base addresses for all the device base list entries.

 For example the generic parameter DEV_11_BASE for the CFS is then used like this: